vanshkumar/notes/source/content/index.md

 ---
 title: Vansh Kumar's Notebook
+modified: 2025-04-02T14:29:19-07:00
 ---
 Welcome to my notebook!
+Come on in, the water's wet.

-Notes are formatted as per the concept of [Evergreen Notes](https://notes.andymatuschak.org/z5E5QawiXCMbtNtupvxeoEX).
+Notes are written following the concept of [Evergreen Notes](https://notes.andymatuschak.org/z5E5QawiXCMbtNtupvxeoEX), and so are expected to evolve over time.